Achieving and maintaining a moderate weight can be challenging, especially in a modern society where food is constantly available.

-Anxiety has also been observed in overweight people who eat very low-calorie diets.
+Anxiety has also been observed in people who are overweight and eat very low calorie diets.

-In a controlled study of 67 obese people who ate either 400 or 800 calories per day for one to three months, roughly 20% of people in both groups reported increased anxiety (29).
+In a controlled study of 67 people with obesity who ate either 400 or 800 calories per day for one to three months, roughly 20% of people in both groups reported increased anxiety (

-Summary: Very low calorie intake may lead to moodiness, anxiety and depression in teens and adults.
+Very low calorie intake may lead to moodiness, anxiety, and depression in teens and adults.

 Although overeating increases the risk of developing health problems, under-eating can also be problematic.